Weighing up the Shark Hair Dryer vs Dyson Supersonic? Our beauty team thoroughly compares them in this guide

 Fiona McKim

 Fiona McKim has been part of the woman&home beauty team for more than a decade.
-During that time she has interviewed countless experts, reported backstage at Fashion Week and judged the woman&home Beauty Awards.
+During that time her work has included interviewing countless experts, reporting from backstage at Fashion Week and judging the woman&home Beauty Awards.

 Millie Fender Author Image